ubc-library-rc/Beginner_R_Part1/content/about_R.md

 Now that R knows where to look for files, you can read them into R.

-We will use the .csv file linked here for the workshop <https://github.com/ubc-library-rc/Beginner_R_Part1/blob/main/kelp_dataset.csv> Once you get to the webpage, click on the download button (underlined in orange in the image below) and download the file.
+We will use the .csv file linked here for the workshop <https://github.com/ubc-library-rc/Beginner_R_Part1/blob/main/kelp_dataset.csv> Once you get to the webpage, click on the download button (underlined in orange in the top right of the image below) to download the file.

 ![](images/csv_dowload_button.png)